Metal insect sculpture with a wooden body, wire legs, and metal flowers, set on a light-colored surface against a plain background.

 Every commission begins with a conversation.

-I create original sculptures and mixed-media artworks that respond to specific places, ideas, and stories, transforming materials into meaningful and lasting works of art.
+I create original sculptures and mixed-media artworks using reclaimed materials, developing each piece in response to specific places, ideas, and stories.
+Through a material-driven process, discarded and natural elements are transformed into meaningful and lasting works of art.

 Whether you're considering a private commission, public artwork, or site-specific installation, I'd love to hear from you.